 - Applicants must have an executive producer on board at the time of applying.

-- Should they be shortlisted, applicants must be available to travel to the UK in mid-June 2019 to pitch their project at Sheffield Doc/Fest
+- Should they be shortlisted, applicants must be available to travel to the UK in June to pitch their project at Sheffield DocFest (reasonable travel and accommodation covered by The Whickers)

 We recommend that, well in advance of the deadline, you go through the full application questions in order to prepare your answers according to the requested word limits, and gather the necessary links and information.
 You can download a Word template of the application form to help you to prepare your answers in advance by clicking the button link at the end of this section; email firstname.lastname@example.org if you have further queries.
 In the meantime, you can expect to answer questions on the following:

 Section 1: Title; logline; up to 300 words on how your project meets the criteria

 Section 2: Personal and contact details; your role in the project

 Section 3: Password protected link to teaser footage; publicity and deadline agreements